co-cart/co-cart/readme.txt

 * Introduced a new Cart API route that allows developers to add custom callbacks to update the cart for any possibility. - [See example](https://github.com/co-cart/cocart-cart-callback-example).
 * CoCart Products add-on now merged with the core and introducing API v2 with a new option to view single products by SKU and many improved tweaks.
 * No cache control added to help prevent CoCart from being cached at all so results return quicker.
-* Added: Ability to set the customers billing email address while adding item/s to cart.
+* Added the ability to set the customers billing email address while adding item/s to cart.
 Great for capturing email addresses for cart abandonment.
-* Added: Ability to return only requested fields for the cart response before fetching data.
+* Added the ability to return only requested fields for the cart response before fetching data.
 Just like GraphQL.
 Powerful speed performance.
-* Added: Ability to set the price of the item you add to the cart with new cart cache system. - Simple Products and Variations ONLY!
+* Added the ability to set the price of the item you add to the cart with new cart cache system. - Simple Products and Variations ONLY!

 > ⚠️ If you have been using CoCart Products add-on, make sure you have the latest version of it installed before updating CoCart to prevent crashing your site.
 Otherwise best to deactivate the add-on first.
 Subscription support will remain in CoCart Products add-on until next CoCart Pro update. ⚠️